ehlera1/PyBer_Analysis/README.md

 # PyBer Ride-Sharing Analysis
 ## Project Overview

-While working at PyBer a ride-sharing company, created some simple analysis that the CEO V. Isualize has used for strategic decision making.
+While working at PyBer a ride-sharing company, we created some simple analysis that the CEO V. Isualize had used for strategic decision making.
 V. Isualize was so impressed with our initial analysis and visualizations that we were tasked with another assignment.
-For this assignment, the CEO would like to see a graph that shows the total weekly fares for each city type.
+For this assignment, the CEO would like to see a matrix of key information by city type as well as a graph that shows the total weekly fares for each city type.
 To display this data in an easy-to-read format we will be using a line graph.
 ## Resources
 -	Data Sources: city_data.csv, ride_data.csv
 -	Software: Python 3.7.6, Anaconda Version 4.10.3, Jupyter Notebook